 The RNA specificity category is based on mRNA expression levels in the analyzed cell types based on scRNA-seq data from normal tissues.
 The categories include: cell type enriched, group enriched, cell type enhanced, low cell type specificity and not detected.

-Cell type enhanced (Hepatocytes, Glandular and luminal cells, Exocrine glandular cells)
+Cell type enhanced (Hepatocytes, Glandular and luminal cells)

 Evidence score for genes based on UniProt protein existence (UniProt evidence); a Human Protein Atlas antibody- or RNA based score (HPA evidence); and evidence based on PeptideAtlas (MS evidence).
 The avaliable scores are evidence at protein level, evidence at transcript level, no evidence, or not avaliable.